 The Length of the Rod is so adjusted that it should not touch the Weeds at bottom of the River and its top should be above the Water Surface.

 A Telescope Rod may also be used to suit different Depths.

-A section free from Weeds must be chosen to avoid possibilities of the Weeds at the bottom of River to Interface with Rod Float.
+A section free from Weeds must be chosen to avoid the possibility of the Weeds at the bottom of the River to Interface with the Rod Float.

 Besides this information, you are suggested to read something more from below engineering books

 To get the more details about the topic, I further recommended reading

 - A Textbook of Hydraulics, Fluid Mechanics, and Hydraulic Mechanics

 - Textbook of Fluid Mechanics and Hydraulic Machines

 - A Textbook of Fluid Mechanics and Hydraulic Machines

 If you like the post, share it with your friends and also on social sites.